Have you heard the one about the Japanese runner who took 54 years to finish the Olympic marathon?

 Somewhere around the 27-km mark, Kanakuri collapsed, probably from hyperthermia (in simple terms, extreme overheating).
 It is believed he briefly lost consciousness before being taken to the house of local residents who assisted him.

 Kanakuri’s withdrawal from the race was hardly unusual.
-After all, only half the 68 starters actually finished the race.
+After all, only half the 68 starters ended up finishing the race.
 What was unusual was that he didn’t notify the event officials.
 They duly listed him as “missing.”

 The Japanese runner was likely too dispirited by his failure to worry about filling in the proper paperwork.
 Sayama reports that in his diary Kanakuri lamented bringing “shame” to his countrymen, but at the same time he struck an optimistic note: “This failure will beget success,” he vowed.